LR32768/SRT_calligraphy/README.md

 matwrite|number matrix|return a pictrue matrix
-matget|file address|read pictrue, and return a num matrix directly pos_black|number matrix|get all black pot, and return a list with all postion[x,y] of black point
+matget|file address|read pictrue, and return a num matrix directly pos_black|number matrix|get all black pot, and return a list with all postion[x,y] of black point convexhull|picture or number matrix|return the turning point of the convex hull